justinawin/public-se/docs/NYC TOURS 🍎/brooklyn-bridge-audio-tour.md

 <Callout icon="👟" theme="default">
   ### Sneakers highly encouraged!

-  This is one of the more active tours that Owlbert offers.
+  This is an active tour!
 You can walk or bike the bridge at any pace you prefer, but we recommend wearing sneakers for optimal comfort, and in case you want to do any pre- or post-trek explorations 😀
 </Callout>

 ## Steeped in History and Free to Visit!